Massachusetts’ Highest Court Blocks Immigration Detainers

 “Nothing in the statutes or common law of Massachusetts authorizes court officers to make a civil arrest in these circumstances,” the court wrote in a per curiam opinion.

-Trump and Attorney General William Sessions have threatened to withhold federal funding from city and state jurisdictions that refuse to cooperate with ICE detainer requests.
+Trump and Attorney General Jeff Sessions have threatened to withhold federal funding from city and state jurisdictions that refuse to cooperate with ICE detainer requests.

 But in remanding to Suffolk County Court with orders to dismiss, the Supreme Judicial Court concluded: “Massachusetts law provides no authority for Massachusetts court officers to arrest and hold an individual solely on the basis of a federal civil immigration detainer, beyond the time that the individual would otherwise be entitled to be released from State custody.”